-The BACP Ethical Framework for Good Practice and National Counselling Society requires counsellors to reflect on their work with clients with another senior practitioner, or group of counsellors.
+The British Association for Counselling and Psychotherapy and National Counselling Society Ethical Frameworks requires counsellors to reflect on their work with clients with another senior practitioner, or group of counsellors.
 The Totalwellness.info counsellors all attend individual supervision with an external consultant.
 Discussions of your case are discussed anonymously.

-We use secure encrypted email providers for additional safety on the transmission of emails.
+We use secure encrypted email providers for additional safety on the transmission of our emails to you.

 Who are the counsellors?